leptimax/D10casse-Website/README.md

 PMA_ARBITRARY: 1
 ```

-> You can set as you want the three first lines, they determine the username and pasword for root user and a current user on MySQL database.
+> You can set as you wish the three first lines, they determine the username and pasword for root user and a current user on MySQL database.
 They allow, you among other things, to access to the database from PHPMyAdmin.

 Build the project `docker-compose build` then start it `docker-compose up -d `.

-Now open http://127.0.0.1:8080 (**sans https**).
+Now open http://127.0.0.1:8080 (**sans https**) to access to the website

+If you want access to PHPMyAdmin, open http://127.0.0.1:10001

+## Install for WAMP or other stack on windows

+If you already have a stack configured and wish only copy file on your own servor, you will find all source files [here](https://github.com/leptimax/D10casse-Website/tree/source_files_for_windows)

+## Licence

+This project is the intellectual property of leptimax and can be used ONLY for a non commercial usage without authorization.